clhenrick/clhenrick.io/content/blog/2024-08-01-color-manipulation-with-oklch/index.md

 What's interesting to me about this is that the end result looks consistent with our starting color.
 None of the new colors feel out of place, e.g. too dark or too light, when keeping in mind that this palette would be used for a categorical color scheme in a data visualization or thematic map, where the purpose of using color is to differentiate various categories but not emphasize any one category.
 Since each color shares the same lightness and chroma LCH value, the palette as a whole feels perceptually uniform.

-We could also reduce the lightness of all colors but one if we did want to use one color as an accent color among the group:
+We might reduce the lightness of all colors but one if we want to use one of the palette's colors as an accent color among the group to help it stand out:

 {% set caption %}
   The same five color palette as previously shown in terms of hue and chroma, but with all colors reduced to 35% lightness except the second to last swatch.
 This could be a useful technique for creating a categorical palette where one category is meant to stand out.